LidaIO/discord-webhooks/README.md

 # discord-webhooks

 Discord webhooks is a simple client for Discord's webhook API.

-### Motivation

-While this is probably "yet another" library for Discord's webhook system, I wanted to make my own.
-Discord doesn't support BitBucket's webhook system and the Slack compatible endpoint doesn't send a message.
+Originally developed by [https://github.com/nopjmp](https://github.com/nopjmp)

 ## Getting Started

 You can either copy the PHP file directly into your project or _preferable_ just use composer.

 #### Composer require command
-`composer require nopjmp/discord-webhooks`
+`composer require lida-io/discord-webhooks`

 ## Usage